-'Drop-in Thursday' is a time for parents to pop into school at the end of the day to see what their child has been doing that week.
+'Drop-in sessions' at the end of the school day is a time for parents to pop into school to see what their child has been learning that week.
 Number games and story sacks can be borrowed at this time too.
 Parents are also encouraged to attend Parent Workshops to help understand how they are able to support their children in their learning.

-A written report is sent to all parents at the end of the school year.
-Its purpose is to develop an effective partnership between parent, child and teacher, to motivate and encourage pupils and to keep parents fully informed of their child's progress.
+A written report is sent to all parents mid-year and at the end of the school year.
+The purpose of this is to develop an effective partnership between parent, child and teacher, to motivate and encourage pupils and to keep parents fully informed of their child's progress.